Embedded Computing

 Picture

-Using Conditional #include
+Using conditional #include

 Most of the boards rely on the same framework, with no need to learn a new dialect.